eads/hhdcpython/README.md

 ## Getting set up for the first time

 At least your charmingly cryptic co-worker David left you a place to start: A git repository with some data and the bones of a script to process it.
+So that's where you'll start.

+"Wait, isn't that cheating?" you may be asking.
+Sure, it's cheating -- but only insofar as "programming languages" are "cheating".
+Creating abstraction to make doing work easier is a foundational principle of working with computers and lots of other technology aside.

+Cheat away!
+Lots of people think they need to know everything about a programming language to do anything, and it just doesn't work like that.
+You only need to know enough to solve your problem -- and if someone is already 70% of the way there and willing to share, take their help.

+And remember, they're only 70% of the way there because people have been developing languages like Python for a couple of decades.
+Python only happened because other people have been developing C, the language Python is based on, for about four decades.
+None of this would have been possible without the invention of little tiny processing chips six decades ago.
+One could go on like this forever.

+In the course of solving your problem, you'll probably learn something new.
+Unless you're the long-prophesied immaculate coder, it usually works like that.

-Of course, David was only following the practices established for any small data project at our company.
+In the end, by giving you a template to start from, David was only following the practices established for any small data project at our company: start with a template that takes care of common problems in your daily work so you can focus on the problem at hand.

 ### Fork the code